Time-Frequency Analysis and Coorbit Spaces of Operators: Introduction

-\end{corollary} With this we can answer in the affirmative the question posed in \cite{Guo22} regarding the proper inclusion of nuclear operators in the space of operators giving equivalent norms.
-We finally consider the atomic decomposition of operators in the $\mathfrak{M}^{p,q}_m$, which follows from the same arguments as the function case given the coorbit structure.
+\end{corollary} We finally consider the atomic decomposition of operators in the $\mathfrak{M}^{p,q}_m$, which follows from the same arguments as the function case given the coorbit structure.
 Using this we can characterise the spaces using localisation operators: \begin{corollary} Let $\varphi\in L^2(\mathbb{R}^d)$ be non-zero and $h\in L^1_v(\mathbb{R}^{2d})$ be some non-negative symbol satisfying

 for positive constants $A,B$, and almost all $z\in\mathbb{R}^{2d}$.
 Then for every $v$-moderate weight $m$ and $1\leq p < \infty$ the operator $T\in\mathfrak{M}^{\infty}_{1/v}$ belongs to $\mathfrak{M}^{p,q}_m$ if and only if